-Person-living arrangement, code N
+- Person-living arrangement, code N

-The DS NMDS defines 'usual' as where the person usually resides for four or more days per week on average.
+The Disability Services Minimum Data Set (DS NMDS) defines 'usual' as where the person usually resides for four or more days per week on average.
 If it is difficult to determine the person's 'usual' residential setting for the reporting period, the setting the person resided in during the reference week, and their living arrangements in that setting, should be reported.

-The service user's living arrangements must relate to the same place described in the 'service user postcode' and 'residential setting'.
+The service user's living arrangements must relate to the same place described in the service user postcode ('Address-Australian postcode, code (Postcode datafile) {NNNN}') and 'Person-residential setting, NDA code N[N]'.